KrohnicDev/DeveloperPortfolio/README.md

 # Calculator

 [Calculator](https://github.com/KrohnicDev/Calculator) is a fully functional replicate of the classic iPhone calculator app.
+I built it as part of an iOS development course in Udemy.
+The lesson was mainly about auto-layout, so the calculator functionality was an optional extra assignment.

 Main objectives:
 - build an app that works with any screen size and orientation